lamhotsimamora/GF-Javascript/README.md

 ## Change LOG
 # NEW SYNTAX OF CODE _UPDATE_ || June 2017

-Example code for preview image upload to input text file
+Example code for preview image before upload with input file
 ###
 ```go
  _previewImage("id_of_input_file","id_of_image");